TamiaLab/PySkCode/README.md

 ### Advantages Over [Postmarkup](https://code.google.com/p/postmarkup/) or [dcwatson/bbcode](https://github.com/dcwatson/bbcode)

-- Powerful tag lexer with escape sequences support in quoted attribute value, unquoted value support and self closing tag support.
+- Powerful tag lexer with escape sequences support in quoted attribute value, also support unquoted value and self closing tags.
 - No regular expressions for low-level parsing, only pure (and readable) Python code.
-- Per tag options with at-instantiation modification possible, give you the power to choose how any tag should work, even internal one.
+- Per tag options with easy subclassing possible, give you the power to choose how any tag should work, even internal one.
-- Class based tag implementation, a tag is nothing more than a class and a name.
-No callable and nested dict nightmare for tag options.
+- Class based implementation, a tag is nothing more than a single class.
+No callable and nested dict nightmare.
-- Nothing hard-coded, you can choose how any stage of the code should work for your application.
+- Nothing hard-coded, you can choose how any stage of the code should work with your application.
-- Made to be extensible and clean, all parts of the code does not form an horrible monolithic spaghetti monster like other BBCode parser.
+- Made to be extensible and clean, no horrible monolithic spaghetti monster like other BBCode parser.
 - DOM-like parser, you can post-process the document tree and add your own sauce if necessary.
 - Useful toolkit of post-parsing utilities included, like auto-paragraph utility, summary extractor and more.
 - Sanitation of nested tag included out-the-box on per tag rules basis. **work in progress**
+- Error message support built-in, can be disabled at rendering, really useful for "preview mode".
 - Smileys and cosmetics replacement support, with some classic default rules per default.
 - User-proof settings by default.
 Import and play.
-- Can generate HTML, text (real text, not a html-striped version) or even cleaned BBCode
+- Can generate HTML, text (real text version, not a html-striped version) or both, you choose.
-- HTML work out-the-box with Bootstrap and Font-Awesome.
+- HTML and CSS made to work out-the-box with Bootstrap 3 and Font-Awesome 4.

 ### Implemented BBCode tags and syntax

 The ``DEFAULT_RECOGNIZED_TAGS`` setting include the following tag definitions.

 N.B.
 Some tags included by default require CSS to work.
-If you're using Bootstrap and Font-Awesome for your CSS, you're already ready to go.
+If you're using Bootstrap 3 and Font-Awesome 4 for your CSS, you're already ready to go.

 #### Acronyms / Abbreviations